Commit-Boost/commit-boost-client/docs/docs/get_started/running/binary.md

 ## Start

-After creating the `cb-config.toml` file, you need to setup the required envs and run the binary.
+After creating the `cb-config.toml` file, setup the required envs and run the binary.
 For example:

 ```bash
 CB_CONFIG=./cb-config.toml commit-boost-pbs